MarcosRodrigoT/SportCLIP/README.md

 # ▸ key outputs appear in results/<video_name>/Final result.png
 ```

-All default hyper‑parameters are hard‑coded in the corresponding scripts and can be overridden via command‑line flags or by editing the classes at the top of each file.
+All default hyper-parameters are hard-coded in the corresponding scripts and can be overridden via command-line flags or by editing the classes at the top of each file.

 ---